lhjandroid/riverpod_infinite_scroll_page/README.md

 Customization

-	1. Replace the data source API in paging_provider.dart with your own.
+	1.Replace the data source API in paging_provider.dart with your own.
-	2. Define your own data models in the models/ directory according to your data structure.
+	2.Define your own data models in the models/ directory according to your data structure.
 Each item should inherit from PagingItem, with the specific data type assigned a type in the model.

 PagedChildStatusBuilderDelegate allows you to define custom layout styles for different status views.